jlinclabs/did-web-auth/SPEC.md

 ### DID Auth Endpoint

-This endpoint can be at any path the Auth Provider wants.
+This endpoint can be at any pathname under the same domain as the Auth Provider.
+Client apps get this endpoint url from the service endpoint in the user's DID Document.

-This path is give then to clients as the

-- method: POST
-- path: [defined by the service endpoint in the user's DID Document]
+This endpoint is called with HTTP method POST

 The post body should be `application/json`